joseph-flinn/site/frontend/posts/consuming-books.md

 brain" intrigued me, but I was also cautious around the risk of spending more time organizing the information rather than using it.

-I didn't start a system until a dear friend of mine suggested to explore the Zettelkasten Method.
+I didn't start a system until a dear friend of mine suggested exploring the Zettelkasten Method.
 I was really intrigued.
 I picked up the book _How to take Smart Notes_ by Sönke Ahrens and I proceeded to learn how to consume.